ameyp/docker-karadav-nginx/README.md

 Additionally, it supports the following environment variables for configuration:

 - `KARADAV_WEB_URL`: The endpoint where KaraDAV will eventually be accessible.
 KaraDAV uses this for all redirects, so if you use this inside Kubernetes with an Ingress, set this to your Ingress endpoint.
-For example, `https://karadav.yourdomain.com`.
+For example, `https://karadav.yourdomain.com/`.
+The trailing `/` is crucial.

 ## License